 Thomas Davenport is a world-renowned thought-leader who has helped hundreds of companies revitalize their management practices.
 He combines his interests in research, teaching, and business management as the President’s Distinguished Professor in Management and Information Technology at Babson College.
 He has also taught at the Harvard Business School, the University of Chicago, Dartmouth’s Tuck School of Business, and the University of Texas at Austin and has directed research centers at Accenture, McKinsey & Company, Ernst & Young, and CSC.
 Tom earned a Ph.D. from Harvard University in social science.

-His latest book, Keeping Up with the Quants: Your Guide to Understanding and Using Analytics continues his pioneering work on Data Analytics begun with the bestseller, Competing on Analytics – named by the Harvard Business Review as one of the twelve most important management ideas of the past decade.
-He breaks new ground in these arenas with his upcoming book, Big Data at Work: Dispelling the Myths, Uncovering the Opportunities, due in January 2014.
-His recent book, Judgment Calls: Twelve Stories of Big Decisions and the Teams that Got Them Right, was named by Publisher’s Weekly as one of the best business books of 2012.
-His widely read October 2012 HBR article, Data Scientist: Sexiest Job of the 21st Century, continues to amuse and provoke.
+His latest book, Big Data at Work, covers all the bases including what big data means from a technical, consumer, and management perspective and where it can have real business impact.
+Keeping Up with the Quants: Your Guide to Understanding and Using Analytics continues his pioneering work on Data Analytics begun with the bestseller, Competing on Analytics – named by the Harvard Business Review as one of the twelve most important management ideas of the past decade.
+And his recent book, Judgment Calls: Twelve Stories of Big Decisions and the Teams that Got Them Right, was named by Publisher’s Weekly as one of the best business books of 2012.

 Professor Davenport is one of the first management thinkers recruited to blog for Harvard Business Online and his “The Next Big Thing” blog is a reader favorite as is his Wall Street Journal blog.
 Tom has written over 100 articles for such publications as Harvard Business Review, Sloan Management Review, California Management Review, and the Financial Times, and is quoted frequently in The Wall Street Journal, New York Times, Business Week, Fortune, Business 2.0, the Boston Globe, and Fast Company.
 He is also interviewed frequently by the broadcast media.